EmploymentOS for your Business

 If you’re facing the daunting situation of having to fire an underperformer, it’s important not to act rash with your disciplinary action.
 You need a measured response.

-First, take a look at Fair Work Australia’s best practice guide on managing underperformance.
+First, take a look at the Fair Work Ombudsman’s best practice guide on managing underperformance

 Performance management checklist